 Storage and reheating

-Once your rice pudding has cooled to room temperature, transfer it to an airtight container and store it in the fridge for up to 3-4 days.
+Let the rice pudding cool, then store it in an airtight container in the fridge for 3-4 days.

 Recipe